What is Cryptography?

 - Authentication

-Three basic algorithms are used in cryptography:
+There are three basic algorithms that are used in cryptography:

 - Secret key cryptography